 Benefits of Exercise in Pregnancy

-This article is an overview of exercise in pregnancy.
-There are more in-depth episodes of specific exercises, including cardio, strength training, and yoga.
+This episode provides an overview of exercise during pregnancy.
+More in-depth episodes will follow, focusing on specific types of exercise, including cardio, strength training, and yoga.

 Recommendations for Exercise During Pregnancy